Introduction

 The Most Common AI ROI Mistake

-One of the biggest mistakes businesses make is focusing on technology instead of outcomes.
+The biggest error is focusing on tech instead of outcomes.

 - Which AI model should we use?